tty2/kubic/README.md

 `kubic` is a tui k8s explorer.

-The idea is to free from the need to keep namespaces, deployments, pods names in your brain.
+The idea is to free from the need to keep namespaces, deployments, pods names in your head.

 It's a good replacement for kubectl or more precisely it's an additional tool that takes over the most of work.